Programs & Events

 School Program Brochure

-Guided tours of Britannia Heritage Shipyard are available for a variety of ages and groups.
-Discover a working heritage shipyard, a pre-war Japanese home and boatworks and a unique estuary ecosystem and five other residential buildings that explore living conditions from 1910-1930. $4 per person (minimum charge applies).
+Guided tours of Britannia Shipyards National Historic Site are available for a variety of ages and groups.
+Discover a working heritage shipyard, a pre-war Japanese home and boatworks, a unique estuary ecosystem and several residential buildings that explore living conditions from 1890 - 1940.
 For more information please call 604-718-8037.